AlinaBrode/am_lang/docs/plans.md

-* background for vocabulary popup
-* scroll for vocabulary popup
+* for nav bar: small font for narrow screens

 # Site
-* for nav bar: small font for narrow screens
 * take an entry from pdf with armenian-expat community, make a move
 * Use vite-plugin-ssg or vite-plugin-prerender
 * explore ways of making interactive js insets